jocelync09/sta141a/README.md

 Data:
 The FPA-FOD SQLite database is too large to include in this repository.
-Download it from Kaggle: https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires Weather Data: In this repo
+Download it from Kaggle: https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires

+Weather Data: The link in the Final Report will not work Instead, download from this link: https://drive.google.com/file/d/1pCM0DdP9ZgGO5PBgqhHnTrufAuzrJg5O/view?usp=sharing